juji-io/docs/docs/design.md

-Juji works hard to handle the contingencies surrounding these built-in questions, such as followup inquiries, uncooperative responses, and so on, based on our ample experience in developing and deploying chatbots to many real use cases.
+Juji works hard to handle the contingencies surrounding these built-in questions, such as followup inquiries, uncooperative responses, and so on, based on our ample experience in developing and deploying chatbots to real world use cases.
 We recommend you to try these built-ins first.

-If you could not find a built-in that is close to the question you have in mind, you may write your own topic to handle them by clicking `Write Custom Topic` link in the editing dialog.
+If you could not find a built-in question that is close to the question you have in mind, you may write your own topic to handle them by clicking `Write Custom Topic` link in the editing dialog.
 Refers to [Juji Concepts](concept.md) to start learning your way around writing topics.

 ## Customize Answer to FAQs

-As expected, Juji bot can answer user's common questions.
+Juji bot can also answer user's common questions.
 You can customize the bot's answers to these frequently asked questions (FAQs) by clicking on the `FAQ` link at the right side of the red bar on top.
 It brings up a dialog:

 <p align="center"><img src="../img/faq-edit.png" alt="FAQ edit" width="550"/></p>

-On top of the dialog is a pull down menu to select questions to add to the list of FAQs you bot will answer.
+On top of the dialog is a pull down menu for selecting questions to add to the list of FAQs you bot will answer.

 Juji works hard to recognize these questions in whatever form your users may